tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/handlers.md

 ### onGoOnline

 On receiving the `goOnline` command, the onGoOnline handlers, if defined, will be called.
-Only if the handlers execute successfully, will the Sequencer become online.
-Hence, error handling for the block passed to onGoOnline needs to be taken care of by the script writer.
+Only if the handlers execute successfully, will the sequencer become online.
+Hence, error handling for the block passed to onGoOnline needs to be taken care of.

 Kotlin
 : @@snip [HandlersExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/HandlersExample.kts) { #onGoOnline }